rocketacademy/bootcamp-4.1/interview-prep/ip.1-job-application-strategy.md

 ### What kind of company are you looking for? <a href="#what-kind-of-company-are-you-looking-for" id="what-kind-of-company-are-you-looking-for"></a>

 Rocket's Bootcamp equips graduates to succeed at any entry-level software engineering role, regardless of company.
-Check out [Rocket's blog post on the various companies that hire SWEs in SG](https://www.rocketacademy.co/blog/software-engineering-jobs-in-singapore).
+Check out <a href="https://www.rocketacademy.co/blog/software-engineering-jobs-in-singapore" target="_blank">Rocket's blog post on the various companies that hire SWEs in SG</a>.

 1. Do you prefer the tigher-knit culture of a startup or the scale that comes with working for a bigger company?
 2. Do you prefer dipping your toes into multiple industries at a software agency, or working hard on a part of a single product over multiple years?